 If you have binary (non-alphanumeric) data (or a significantly sized payload) to transmit, use

-, there are more choices for you.
+BTW, if you are using ajax, there are more choices for you.
 Like application/json, application/xml…